 I enjoy viewing colorful garden catalogs with beautiful pictures of veggies etc.

-But, I prefer to buy seeds locally at Ace Hardware.
+But, I prefer to buy seeds on Amazon and locally at Ace Hardware.

 And, there is always a gardener in my neighborhood trying to give away seeds such as squash, tomato…